 The Director of Environmental Health, Safety and Security has been charged with the overall responsibility for safety and security throughout the Great Basin College system.
 The Director is based on the Elko Campus and has a Security Supervisor and Security Officers on staff at that location.
 The Security Department reports directly to the Vice President for Business Affairs.
 The Director's responsibilities include safety and security at all the Great Basin College centers.
 She works closely with each Center Director to ensure the safety of the faculty, staff and students at each location.
-The Director has been assigned various investigative duties, including working as the Title IX/Civil Rights Investigator under the direction of the Vice President to investigate employee concerns and misconduct under the direction of the Vice President for Business Affairs.
+The Director has been assigned various investigative duties, including working as the Title IX/Civil Rights Investigator under the direction of the Vice President for Business Affairs.
+The Director works with the Human Resources Department to investigate employee concerns and misconduct under the direction of the Vice President for Business Affairs.
 The Director has been designated as the person to handle all conduct complaint investigations for all students, staff and faculty in all locations.